ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 ### Step 2: Create the Speaker Object

 1. In Setup, select **Build** > **Create** > **Objects**

-1. Click **New Custom Object**, and define the Speaker object as follows:
+1. Click **New Custom Object**, and define the Speaker object as follows (accept the default values for the properties that are not mentioned below):
   - Label: **Speaker**
   - Plural Label: **Speakers**
   - Object Name: **Speaker**